WengHLL/java-periphery/README.md

 11:55:39.548 [main] ERROR MemScan - Device 0 line   9 Error Kernel version does not support configuring GPIO line bias
 ```

-Note the bias error is due to no compiling with latest kernel headers.
+Note the bias error is due to no compiling with latest gpio.h header.

 ## GPIO Performance using Perf
 Note that most performance tests focus on writes and not CPU overhead, so it's